 So what exactly is methadone withdrawal?
 Withdrawal is when a methadone user decides to abruptly disengage from using the drug.
 Because the body gets used to methadone or has developed dependence over time, the body will react.
 The reaction of the body to the drug’s unavailability is called withdrawal symptoms.

-How long methadone lasts in the body varies in different persons.
+How long methadone lasts in the body and the severity of withdrawal symptoms varies in different persons.
 The following factors are the reasons people display different symptoms.

 - How long has methadone usage/abuse been going on?

 - What way is methadone consumed, i.e., orally, intravenously, etc?

 - Simultaneous substance abuse with Methadone

 - What dose of methadone is consumed daily?